qianggetaba/gitpages-gitbook/kernel/make.md

 @:    ; do nothing, and don't tell or echo the command

+Automatic Variables
 $<    ; name of first dependent file
 $@    : name of target

+_all:  123
+_all: all    ; make automatic combine the same target to "_all: 123 all"

+$(sort foo bar lose foo)    ; order sort and remove duplicate

+VAR := $(patsubst %find,%replace,myfind) ; replace find to replace in myfind, final to myreplace